 I looked at a number of recipes from websites and various books I own, and combined them based on what appeared most standard.
 Classic ingredients beyond the two main ones include carrots and/or potatoes (I included both), onions, dry white wine (I selected a Riesling from Alsace, the most frequently recommended wine), chicken broth, juniper berries, peppercorns, bay leaves, and garlic cloves.
 Some cooks add caraway seeds, but I left them out.
 Some put the seasonings directly into the pot, others tie them up in a small sachet; I opted for the latter.

 Goose schmaltz would be the most classic, but since goose is somewhat hard to come by, and I had plenty of chicken fat and skin saved in my freezer just for this purpose, I decided to render the chicken schmaltz instead.
-(The making of that will likely be my next installment of Cooking Jewish Culture.)
+(The making of that will likely be my next installment of Cooking Jewish Culture.
+EDIT: The schmaltz post is now up!)
 However, I did include goose legs in the stew (I was able to buy packaged frozen ones from my butcher), and rendered some of their fat out at the beginning, in addition to the chicken schmaltz that was the majority.